-- (5) Update tables and calculations as needed to reflect the required revisions. - (6) Have the revised plan signed and dated by the qualified professional who prepared it. - 2.
-Prior to approval of final plat, the applicant, and the applicant's heirs, successors, and/or assignees shall: - a.
-Submit a variation from Section 24-122(a), in accordance with Section 24-113 of the Subdivision Regulations, for placement of the utilities within the right-of-way for those parcels along Lake Melford Avenue and obtain agreement from the City of Bowie. - b.
+- c.
+Correct the gross floor area in the table, as well as all other gross floor area tabulations throughout the DSP to be consistent and provide the correct sum of the building gross floor area. - d.
+Obtain a one-year revalidation to Natural Resources Inventory Plan NRI-054-06-03, or provide a full update. - e.
+Revise the tree canopy coverage schedule to provide the correct acreage for this application. - 2.
+Prior to approval of final plat, the applicant and the applicant's heirs, successors, and/or assignees shall: - a.
+Submit a variation from Section 24-122(a) of the prior Prince George's County Subdivision Regulations, in accordance with Section 24-113 of the prior Subdivision Regulations, for placement of the utilities within the right-of-way for those parcels along Lake Melford Avenue and obtain agreement from the City of Bowie. - b.
 Demonstrate that a business owners' association, or other appropriate community ownership association has been established.
-The draft covenants shall be submitted to the Subdivision and Zoning Section for review to ensure the rights of the Maryland-National Capital Park and Planning Commission are included.
+The draft covenants shall be submitted to the Subdivision Section for review, to ensure the rights of the Maryland-National Capital Park and Planning Commission are included.
 The Liber and folio of the declaration of covenants shall be noted on the final plat, prior to recordation. - 3.
-Prior to, or concurrent with, the approval of a final plat for Parcel V, the abutting roadway known as new public road D, as approved with DSP-08034, shall be dedicated to public use. - 4.
+Prior to, or concurrent with the approval of a final plat for Parcel V, the abutting roadway known as new Public Road D, as approved with Detailed Site Plan DSP-08034, shall be dedicated to public use. - 4.
 Prior to approval of any grading permits for this detailed site plan (DSP), the applicant shall: - a.
 Submit a copy of the technical stormwater management plan to be reviewed for conformance with the DSP and Type 2 tree conservation plan. - b.
-Submit a copy of the approved Final Erosion and Sediment Control Plan to be reviewed for conformance with the limits of disturbance shown on the DSP and Type 2 tree conservation plan and technical stormwater management approval. - 5.
+Submit a copy of the approved final erosion and sediment control plan to be reviewed for conformance with the limits of disturbance shown on the DSP and Type 2 tree conservation plan and technical stormwater management approval. - 5.
 Prior to approval of the 4th residential building permit for this detailed site plan, the applicant shall complete the construction of the public plaza at the intersection of Curie Drive and Lake Melford Avenue. - 6.
-Prior to approval of the 8th residential building permit for this DSP, the applicant shall complete the construction of the clubhouse and installation of all associated amenities.
+Prior to approval of the 8th residential building permit for this detailed site plan, the applicant shall complete the construction of the clubhouse and installation of all associated amenities.